GsDevKit/GsDevKit_home/docs/howToContribute.md

 ##10.
 Create a pull request

-Select the "issue_00" branch on github, and click on the "new pull request" button next to the branch list or under the "pull requests" tab, and fill out the information (include issue #00 in the title and body of the pull request, so it shows up in the issue information).
+On github.com, select the **branches** link (above the green bar), and select the "Issue_00" branch under Your branches.
+Click on the "New pull request" button next to it, and fill out the information (include Issue #00 in the title or body of the pull request, so it shows up in the issue information).
 Click on the create pull request button.

-Dale will be notified of the pull request, and travis-ci tests will be initiated.
-Once the tests are clean and the changes reviewed, Dale will merge the changes in the master branch
+Dale will be notified of the pull request, and automated tests will be started.
+Once the tests are clean and the changes reviewed, Dale will merge the changes.

 ---
 *SHELL ON LOCAL DEVELOPMENT MACHINE*